SkyAphid/ClearDialogue/README.md

 ![jdialogue](https://user-images.githubusercontent.com/6147299/41993374-e45260b2-7a10-11e8-8698-b03e248ba2fc.png)

 ## Features
--Supports both normal dialogue and dialogue responses -Use the node-based system to connect these and make complex branching dialogue paths -Supports Java serialization/deserialization
+- Supports both normal dialogue and dialogue responses
+- Use the node-based system to connect these and make complex branching dialogue paths
+- Supports Java serialization/deserialization
--Supports JSON exporting/importing
+- Supports JSON exporting/importing
--Includes test applications in the source code showing how to implement it into your games -Lightweight and simple to use
+- Includes test applications in the source code showing how to implement it into your games
+- Lightweight and simple to use
--Code-base is highly customizable, fully commented, and easy to modify
+- Code-base is highly customizable, fully commented, and easy to modify

 ## Dependencies
 As long as you have [Java8 or above installed](https://java.com/en/), JDialogue should work right out of the box.